GispoCoding/lih_api_manual/DEPLOYMENT.md

 # GitHub Pages Deployment Guide

-This guide will help you deploy the Location API Business Manual to GitHub Pages for free hosting.
+This guide will help you deploy the Location Information API Business Manual to GitHub Pages for free hosting.

 ## Prerequisites